 “Extraordinary Dispatch” means the generation of Energy by the Facility pursuant to direction by ERCOT for purposes of alleviating a transmission system emergency irrespective of whether such Energy is committed under any Transaction entered into by Frontera or EPMI.

-“Existing Transaction” means the fully executed written transactions in effect on the Effective Date of this Agreement under which a third party is obligated or has the option to purchase and Frontera is obligated to sell Energy, Capacity and/or Ancillary Services identified on Schedule 1 attached hereto.
+“Existing Transaction” means those fully executed written transactions in effect on the Effective Date of this Agreement, under which a third party is obligated or has the option to purchase and Frontera is obligated to sell Energy, Capacity and/or Ancillary Services, identified on Schedule 1 attached hereto.

 “Facility” means the natural gas fired electric generating facility (with a nominal capacity of 480 Mw) owned and operated by Frontera located in Hildalgo County, Texas.

 “Financing Parties” means those parties from whom Frontera intends to borrow funds in order to acquire or finance the acquisition of the Facility and to whom Frontera may be required to provide a security or other interest in the Facility or the Agreement, or who, in the Event of a Default by Frontera, may acquire certain rights to the Facility or under the Agreement.